tylerfarmer1/tylerfarmer1.github.io/Test1.md

 Throughout this course, you will build applications and perform automation to enable the Bellows College employees to manage expenses.

-In this lab you will create a data model to support the following requirements:

-- R1 – Track information for scheduled campus visits.

-- R2 – Record basic information to identify and track the visitors.

-- R3 – Schedule, record, and manage visits.

-Finally, you will import sample data into Microsoft Dataverse.

 ## High-level lab steps

-To prepare your learning environments you will:

-- Refer to the [data model document](https://github.com/MicrosoftLearning/PL-900-Microsoft-Power-Platform-Fundamentals/blob/master/Allfiles/Campus Management.png) for the metadata description (tables and relationships).
-You can hold ctrl + left-click or right-click the link to open the data model document in a new window.

-- Create Expense table
+- Create Expense Report table

 - Add some sample data.

 ### Prerequisites

-- Completion of **Module 1 Lab 0 - Validate lab environment**
+- Completion of **Lab 0 - Validate lab environment**

-Things to consider before you begin
+Things to consider before you begin:

-- Naming conventions - enter names carefully.
+- Naming conventions - enter names carefully!

 ## Exercise 1: Create New Table

 **Objective:** In this exercise, you will create a new custom table for Expenses.

-### Task #1: Create Expenses Table and Columns
+### Task #1: Create Expense Report Table and Columns

-The **Expenses** table will contain information about individual expenses that an employee can submit including reason, type, date, and amount.
+The **Expense Report** table will contain information about individual expenses that an employee can submit including reason, type, date, and amount.

 1. If you are not already signed in, sign into https://make.powerapps.com